-The purpose of the Master of Public Health degree in epidemiology is to prepare students with prior public health experience to apply epidemiologic skills in a practice setting.
+The specific mission of the Master of Public Health degree in epidemiology is to prepare students with a medical background to apply epidemiologic skills in a practice setting.
 A student who successfully completes this degree will satisfy the following goals.